magnolia-cms/headless-documentation/docs/getting-started/hello-hosted-headless.md

 ## Next Steps / FAQ

-Next, read the magnolia-trials.com service [FAQ & Next Steps](/docs/getting-started/hosted-faq) to review and choose your further learning path.
+Next, read the __magnolia-trials.com__ [FAQ & Next Steps](/docs/getting-started/hosted-faq) to review, and to choose your learning path.